 Whether virtual or in person, Amnesty chapters are active at close to 600 colleges and high schools (and some elementary and middle schools!) across the country.
 These groups are youth-led, faculty-supported, and aligned with AIUSA’s human rights research, education and advocacy.
 Groups carry out education about human rights issues and take action to make a change.
 All groups are supported by experienced organizers and provided with tools and resources to build a human rights presence in their community.
 This form is for groups based in the United States.
 Please contact [email protected] if you’re interested in getting involved outside of the U.S.!

 Already active with an AIUSA student group?
-All groups need to register each year to stay active with AIUSA.
-Complete this form to register for 2021-2022 or to update your group’s contact information any time throughout the year.
+All groups need to renew their registration each year to stay official with AIUSA.
+Complete this form to renew your group for 2022-2023 and keep up the fight for human rights!

 Starting in September 2020, AIUSA is launching the Student Action Network for young people who want to get involved with human rights activism but don’t have a group in their area.
 The SAN gathers virtually each month to learn about issues and take action.
 Members are supported in organizing action in their area and developing their leadership for human rights!